 Deadline is the 15th day of the month

-The winner for February will receive a free copy of What Dwells between the Lines: Fifty-Three 53-Word Story Contest Winners, Plus Tips on Writing Remarkably Brief Fiction, and their story will appear on this page for the month of February and will be published in Issue 271 of Prime Number Magazine on May 1, 2025.
-Note: If our winner already has What Dwells between the Lines, we will send a different Press 53 book.
+The winner for March will receive a copy of What Are the Chances?
+Flash Fictions by Robert Scotellaro, and their story will appear on this page for the month of April and will be published in Issue 271 of Prime Number Magazine on May 1, 2025.

 Please read our guidelines carefully